Harrow School: The Foundation

-The school was founded in February 1572 under a Royal Charter granted by Queen Elizabeth I to John Lyon, a wealthy local farmer.
+The school was founded in February 1572 under a royal charter granted by Queen Elizabeth I to John Lyon, a wealthy local farmer.
+The school's formal name is still 'The Free Grammar School of John Lyon within the town of Harrow-on-the-Hill'.
 The charter described this as a re-endowment, and there is some evidence of a grammar school at Harrow in the mid-16th century, but its location and connection with Lyon's foundation are unclear.
 Evidence for earlier schools, possibly connected with the chantry of St Mary (established in 1324), is weak.
-In the original charter, six governors were named, including two members of the Gerard family of Flambards, and two members of the Page family of Wembley and Sudbury Court.
+In the original charter six governors were named, including two members of the Gerard family of Flambards, and two members of the Page family of Wembley and Sudbury Court.

 The founder John Lyon died in 1592, bequeathing his estate to two beneficiaries: the school and the maintenance of two roads, the Harrow Road and the Edgware Road, both going to London, 10 miles (16 km) away.
 The Road Trust received by far the greater share, the school's share providing just for the salary of The School Master and some minor provisions.
 This situation, reasonable at the time because of the need to transport merchandise to market, continued until 1991 when the considerable assets of the Road Trust were reassigned to John Lyon's Charity, a charity to provide educational benefits for the inhabitants of the boroughs through which the roads pass.
+It was only after the death of Lyon's wife in 1608 that the construction of the first school building began.
+Known as the Old Schools, it was completed in 1615.

 John Lyon's school was founded to provide free education for 30 (later extended to 40) poor boys of the parish.
 However, the School Master was permitted to accept "foreigners" (boys from outside the parish) from whom he received fees.
 It was the need for foreigners to find accommodation that led to the concept of boarding.
 As in all schools of the time, education was based on the languages and culture of the ancient civilisations of Rome and Greece.

 As the reputation of the school grew through the 19th century, the number of foreigners increased, but the local families became increasingly reluctant to impose on their children a classical education and the number of free scholars declined.
 In 1825 there were 17 free scholars and 219 foreigners.
 In 1876 the Lower School of John Lyon was founded under the authority of the Governors of Harrow School to provide a modern education for local boys.
 It is now known as The John Lyon School and is a prominent independent school; it remains part of the Harrow School Foundation.